Mr Roger’s way of thinking about leadership and how Ian and Donna decided to see this skill.

 “Fables and the Art of Leadership” is a book that shows you how to develop healthy and effective leadership skills in such a simple way that a child could understand it, it takes you by the hand through small stories and fables in order for you to see leadership in third person being able to reflect as the story progresses.

 He uses 8 stories from various segments of the Make-Believe neighborhood, using all kinds of elements, he teaches children with puppets and adults in songs, his interest is that it is entertaining and easy to understand information for all ages.

 They believe that the children of yesterday are the corporate minded bosses of today and that the children of today will be the corporate minded bosses of tomorrow … But it is never too late to become a leader worthy of admiration.

 The book seeks you to adopt the 7C’s, which are: Connect, cencern, creativity, communication, consciousness, courage and Community.
 In addition to being applied to the Make-Believe scenarios, these concepts are discussed in order – from least to most complex – as readers look to develop their own leadership roles.

-The book seeks to apply the wisdom of Mister Rogers to the Workplace brings those same values and philosophy of Fred Rogers in order to take them to the specific place where they are most needed; to you at your workplace.
-It is aimed at today’s managers and executives, but it is effective for anyone who applies it in any area of life, anyone who aspires to become a better leader, this book is undoubtedly for you who are reading this.
+The book seeks to apply the wisdom of Mister Rogers to the Workplace brings those same values and philosophy of Fred Rogers in order to take them to the specific place where they are most needed – to you at your workplace.
+It is aimed at today’s managers and executives, but it is effective for anyone who applies it in any area of life who aspires to become a better leader.